Version2beta/talks/idiomatic_erlang_in_42_minutes/idiomatic_erlang.md

 ```
 ]

-Erlang uses pattern matching to handle incoming messages from other processes too.
+Erlang is concurrent and uses message passing to communicate between processes.
+It uses pattern matching to handle incoming messages from other processes.
 In this example, we send a process we know as Marco a message that is our PID and the atom "marco".
 Then we wait for Marco to reply with a tuple of the atom "polo" and the direction we should move.
-Erlang is going to ignore any messages that aren't a tuple starting with the "polo" atom, but when it sees that, it will take the second part of the tuple and bind it to the variable Direction, and return it.
+Erlang is going to ignore any messages that aren't a tuple starting with the "polo" atom, but when the tuple does start with "polo", it will take the second part of the tuple and bind it to the variable Direction, and return the value of that variable.

 [ slide